team178/2023RobotCode/2023-breakdown.md

 The difference with cheesy drive is that it uses some more complex math, and also includes a quick-turn feature, that allows arcade style driving when pressing a trigger, so that while you can still have the high-speed turning benefit of curvature drive, you can still switch to arcade and be able to turn on the spot at lower speeds.

 Why aren't we using it?
-Because for some reasont he Falcons overheat when using it.
+Because for some reason he Falcons overheat when using it.
 We have no idea why.
 Plus, David was doing better with arcade drive.

 ### Pose Estimation